arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 The role of the `CoffeeShop` class is to orchestrate operations on entities and repositories.
 It's implementing the primary ports as use cases and using the secondary ports as repositories.

-In our implementation, business logic is mostly implemented in domain entities.
+In our implementation, we mostly implemented business logic in domain entities.
 Here is an example of marking an `Order` paid.

 ```java
 public class Order {